WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

 * It's straightforward for someone serving an unsigned bundle to include a unique ID in the resources within that bundle.
-If the bundle can then make [network requests](#network-access), especially credentialed network requests, the author can determine a set of people who are connected to eachother in some way.
+If the bundle can then make [network requests](#network-access), the author can determine a rough number and set of IP addresses who received a copy of the same download.
+If the author can additionally convince the user to log in or enter other identifying information, they can identify the set of users who are connected.
 This is detectable if users have a way to inspect two bundles that are supposed to hold the same content, but since the whole point of sharing bundles is to reduce redundant transfers, it's unlikely many users  will actually check this.

   Sites currently gather information on this kind of link sharing by annotating their URLs with unique or semi-unique IDs.
 These can usually be removed by